Uminoōmukae Station

 Uminoōmukae Station (海の王迎駅, Uminoōmukae-eki) is a passenger railway station located in the city of Kuroshio, Hata District, Kōchi Prefecture, Japan.
 It is operated by the Tosa Kuroshio Railway and has the station number "TK35".

 Lines and services

 The station is served by the Tosa Kuroshio Railway Nakamura Line, and is located 30.1 km from the starting point of the line at Kubokawa.
 Only local trains stop at the station.

 Layout

 The station is set on a hillside above the level of an adjacent secondary road and consists of a single narrow side platform serving a single track.
-The station is unmanned and there is no station building, only a shelter for waiting passengers.
+The station is unstaffed and there is no station building, only a shelter for waiting passengers.
 There is a small car park and bicycle shed at the base of the hill next to the secondary road.
 A wheelchair ramp leads up to the platform.